 Recipe and video from Loving It Vegan.

 Were you scared for a minute?
-Did you think we weren’t going to include a vegan-friendly pumpkin pie recipe?
+Did you think I wasn’t going to include a vegan-friendly pumpkin pie recipe?

 Don’t worry – we’d never do that to you.

 This vegan pumpkin pie gives the traditional ones a run for their money.
 The coconut cream makes a perfect substitute for sweetened condensed milk and eggs, and the maple syrup (or date honey, depending on which one you use) adds the perfect amount of sweetness.

 You can make your own vegan pie crust or opt for a store bought one.
 Either way – it’ll be delicious.

 And if you’re craving a whipped topping for your pie, this recipe also links to a vegan coconut whipped cream!